 Jagan Reddy govt illegally tapping phones: Chandrababu Naidu urges PM Modi to order enquiry

-New Delhi, Aug 17: Former Andhra Pradesh Chief Minister and Telugu Desam Party (TDP) chief Chandrababu Naidu on Monday wrote to Prime Minister Narendra Modi, alleging telephone tapping by the YS Jagan Mohan Reddy government in the state.
+New Delhi, Aug 17: Former Andhra Pradesh Chief Minister and Telugu Desam Party (TDP) chief Chandrababu Naidu on Monday wrote to Prime Minister Narendra Modi, alleging telephone tapping by the Y S Jagan Mohan Reddy government in the state.

 In a letter written to Prime Minister Narendra Modi, Chandrababu Naidu has claimed that the YSR Congress government in the state had been indulging in tapping phones of the opposition leaders, advocates, journalists and social activists.
 He accused Jagan of perpetrating a "jungle raj" on all sections of people in the state.